* CEO apologises for misconduct of people involved

 * Calls exhaust tests "unethical and repulsive"

-Europe's largest automaker has come under fresh scrutiny after the New York Times said last week that Volkswagen and German peers BMW and Daimler funded an organisation called European Research Group on Environment and Health in the Transport Sector (EUGT) to commission the tests.
+Europe's largest automaker has come under fresh scrutiny after the New York Times said last week that it and German peers BMW and Daimler funded an organisation called European Research Group on Environment and Health in the Transport Sector (EUGT) to commission the tests.

 The report came more than two years after Volkswagen (VW) admitted to cheating U.S. diesel emissions tests, sparking the biggest business crisis in its history, and pledged sweeping changes to ensure such misconduct never happened again.

-"Over the weekend we had to learn once more that there is still a long way ahead of us to regain lost trust," VW CEO Matthias Mueller said at a reception in Brussels late on Monday, in his first public remarks on the tests.
+"Over the weekend we had to learn once more that there is still a long way ahead of us to regain lost trust," VW CEO Matthias Mueller said late on Monday at a reception in Brussels in his first public remarks on the tests.

 "The methods used by EUGT in the United States were wrong, they were unethical and repulsive," he said.
 "I am sorry that Volkswagen was involved in the matter as one of the sponsors of EUGT."